 One thing my buddy and I talked about, but never tested:

-Once the air is out of the pipe, close the valve.
+Once the air is out of the cache tube, close the valve.
 When you are ready to remove the cap, open the valve to allow air back into the tube.